By Doreen Clark

 3. Why wasn’t my quote at the top of the article?

 Your PR team doesn’t know the answer to this.
-It is responsible for your PR strategy.
+It is responsible for your public relations strategy.
 It is responsible for media outreach.
 It is responsible for scheduling interviews and sending follow-up items, as well as ensuring that the media has everything they need after the interview and sending you the article once it is published.
 Your PR team doesn’t write the article, nor does it have a say in how many quotes you get, whether you are the feature or a mention or where your comments will fall within the article.
 Maddox says, “as a reporter, I use what I think works in the article” and that may be the most important thing to remember.
 The writer has full authority on where to put quotes within an article.
 So, it is important to focus on building that relationship rather than questioning why a quote fell where it did.

 4. I see the author “covers” our area.
 Why weren’t we asked to be the expert source?